List of Ubisoft subsidiaries: Ubisoft San Francisco

+Ubisoft San Francisco was based in San Francisco, California.
+It was founded in 2009 within Ubisoft's North American headquarters and was the lead developer for the Rocksmith series, a music video game that allows players to use a real guitar as a controller, which was released in 2011.
+The game was a critical and commercial success, and has since been followed by multiple sequels.
+The studio recruited a large number of new employees in the mid-2010s, and collaborated with Matt Stone and Trey Parker in 2014 to develop South Park: The Fractured but Whole, a role-playing game based on the animated television series South Park universe.
+The game was released in 2017 to critical acclaim.
+In 2021, it announced the first-person shooter XDefiant.
+Ubisoft San Francisco has also provided support for several other Ubisoft titles, including games from Assassin's Creed and Far Cry series.
+On December 3, 2024, Ubisoft announced the studio's closure, laying off 143 people.
+XDefiant was also announced to be shutting down after not attracting or retaining enough players.

-Ubisoft Sao Paulo
+Ubisoft São Paulo

-Ubisoft Sao Paulo was located in São Paulo, Brazil.
+Ubisoft São Paulo was located in São Paulo, Brazil.
 The studio's foundation was announced on 24 June 2008 with a planned opening with 20 employees set for late July 2008, seeking to employ about 200 total staff after a four-year lifespan.
 Early on, studio head Bertrand Chaverot stated that Ubisoft was considering to open additional studios in Rio de Janeiro and Florianópolis.
-On 20 January 2009, it was announced that Ubisoft had acquired Porto Alegre-based Southlogic Studios, which was merged into Ubisoft Sao Paulo.
-On 29 September 2010, Ubisoft reported that, due to a declining market interest in Nintendo DS games, the operations in Brazil would be re-evaluated, and that Ubisoft Sao Paulo's development facilities would be ramped down by the end of the year.
+On 20 January 2009, it was announced that Ubisoft had acquired Porto Alegre-based Southlogic Studios, which was merged into Ubisoft São Paulo.
+On 29 September 2010, Ubisoft reported that, due to a declining market interest in Nintendo DS games, the operations in Brazil would be re-evaluated, and that Ubisoft São Paulo's development facilities would be ramped down by the end of the year.

 Ubisoft Zurich

 Ubisoft Zurich began hiring for an unannounced free-to-play game in August 2011.
 The company was set up by Yann Le Tensorer, who became its managing director, in Thalwil, a suburb of Zürich, Switzerland.
 In an interview with Swiss magazine 20 Minuten, Le Tensorer explained that Ubisoft Zurich would be developing games with a focus on online gameplay.
 He also stated that the company was planning to initially hire 20 people, and later expand the studio as the Swiss game development scene grew, as it was the case with Ubisoft Montreal.
 However, in October 2013, Ubisoft announced that Ubisoft Zurich would be closed by the end of that month, citing the cancellation of the studio's only in-development game as reason for the closure.
 16 people were laid off in the process, all of whom were offered positions in other Ubisoft studios.